libhal-google/libhal.github.io/mkdocs/trying_out.md

     libraries will be cached on your machine and you'll no longer need to include those arguments.

-!!! tip
+To build a binary for a particular microcontroller, you need to specify the microcontroller you plan to target such as the `lpc4078` and the build type.

+Each microcontroller has different properties such as more or less ram and the presence or lack of a floating point unit.

 The following build types, `build_type` argument are available:

 - ❌ **Debug**: No optimization, do not recommend, normally used for unit testing.
 - 🧪 **RelWithDebInfo**: Turn on some optimizations to reduce binary size and improve performance while still maintaining the structure to make debugging easier.
 Recommended for testing and prototyping.
 - ⚡️ **Release**: Turn on optimizations and favor higher performance optimizations over space saving optimizations.
 - 🗜️ **MinSizeRel**: Turn on optimizations and favor higher space saving optimizations over higher performance.

 Note that `Release` and `MinSizeRel` build types both usually produce binaries faster and smaller than `RelWithDebInfo` and thus should definitely be used in production.

 When this completes you should have some applications in the `build/lpc4078/MinSizeRel/` with names such as `uart.elf` or `blinker.elf`.

+!!! error

+    You can get this error if the arm gnu toolchain wasn't installed correctly and the cmake toolchain was already generated.

+    ```
+    -- Using Conan toolchain: /Users/kammce/git/libhal/libhal-lpc40/demos/build/lpc4088/MinSizeRel/generators/conan_toolchain.cmake
+    -- Conan toolchain: C++ Standard 20 with extensions ON
+    CMake Error at CMakeLists.txt:18 (project):
+      The CMAKE_CXX_COMPILER:

+        /Users/kammce/.conan2/p/b/arm-ged7418b49387e/p/bin/bin/arm-none-eabi-g++

+      is not a full path to an existing compiler tool.

+      Tell CMake where to find the compiler by setting either the environment
+      variable "CXX" or the CMake cache entry CMAKE_CXX_COMPILER to the full path
+      to the compiler, or to the compiler name if it is in the PATH.

+    -- Configuring incomplete, errors occurred!
+    See also "/Users/kammce/git/libhal/libhal-lpc40/demos/build/lpc4088/MinSizeRel/CMakeFiles/CMakeOutput.log".
+    See also "/Users/kammce/git/libhal/libhal-lpc40/demos/build/lpc4088/MinSizeRel/CMakeFiles/CMakeError.log".
+    ```

+    Fix this by deleting the `build/` in the `demo` directory like so:

+    ```
+    rm -r demos/build
+    ```

 !!! error